MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Experimental Results

 \subsection{Visual Odometry}

-KITTI tracking dataset is a publicly available collection of stereo visual odometry datasets.
-It comprises 11 training sequences and 10 testing sequences featuring urban and road scenes captured from a car's perspective, including moving vehicles, along with corresponding GPS data.
+KITTI Odometry dataset is a publicly available collection of stereo visual odometry data, with 11 training and 10 testing sequences featuring urban and road scenes from a car's perspective, including moving vehicles and GPS data.
+KITTI360 enhances this dataset with better localization and richer semantic information.

 We conduct a comprehensive comparison between our MLP-based SLAM system and other SLAM systems in this section.
-Table \ref{table_2} presents a detailed comparison result.
-In Table \ref{table_2}, we provide an absolute translation error (ATE) comparison with ORB-SLAM2, DynaSLAM, DynaSLAM II, and a modified version of VDO-SLAM.
+A presentation video of our experiment can be found in \href{https://www.youtube.com/watch?v=sOKNc0-ZH2Q}{https://www.youtube.com/watch?v=sOKNc0-ZH2Q}.
+In Table \ref{table_2}, we provide an absolute translation error (ATE) comparison with ORB-SLAM2, DynaSLAM, DynaSLAM II, and a modified version of VDO-SLAM on the KITTI Odometry dataset.
+It is important to note that we deleted portions of the image frames in sequences 00 and 01 of KITTI Odometry dataset which were used for collecting the training dataset for the MLP model.
+Moreover, comparison with ORB-SLAM2, DynaSLAM, modified VDO-SLAM on the KITTI360 dataset is presented in Table \ref{table_extra}.
+The MLP model for distinguishing dynamic and static feature points was trained only on the KITTI Odometry dataset and did not use any possible information from the KITTI360 dataset.
 ORB-SLAM2 does not specifically address dynamic situations but serves as the foundation of our SLAM system.
 DynaSLAM also builds upon ORB-SLAM2 with the ability to detect dynamic objects, but it discards features located within the bounding box of potential dynamic objects directly, leading to information loss.
 DynaSLAM II is the current state-of-the-art method, aiming to enhance camera pose estimation precision by optimizing the Bundle Adjustment (BA) factor graph, which includes object poses and constant velocity constraints.
 The modified version of VDO-SLAM \cite{vdo-slam-modified} is a re-implemented version; the original version can only run on datasets provided by the authors.
 The modified VDO-SLAM requires acquiring depth images through ZoeDepth \cite{bhat2023zoedepth}, optical flow through VideoFlow offline, and applying YOLOv8 \cite{Jocher_Ultralytics_YOLO_2023} to detect dynamic objects.
 We tested all SLAM systems on our experimental devices except DynaSLAM II due to the unavailability of its source code.
 Therefore, we directly used the experimental results from its original paper.